rwmingis/InterruptButton/README.md

 ## Known Limitations:
-  * While the ISR code is generally placed in the ram area using the IRAM_ATTR attribute, there are some Arduina and ESP IDF functions called from within the ISR.
+  * While the ISR code is generally placed in the ram area using the IRAM_ATTR attribute, there are some Arduino and ESP IDF functions called from within the ISR.
 This may place ISR code back in the flash and potentially cause issues if the SPI bus is busy, but so far, hasn't caused any issues on my testing and implementation.
-Future version may remedy this, but may complicate the code.
+Future versions may remedy this, but may complicate the code.
-  * Like all ISR's the synchronous code functions should be LIGHTWEIGHT and FAST
+  * Like all ISR's the asynchronous code functions should be LIGHTWEIGHT and FAST
-  * The Asynchronous routines can be much more robust, but are limited to the mainloop frequency.
+  * The Synchronous routines can be much more robust, but are limited to the main loop frequency

 ### See the example file, as it covers most interesting things, but I believe it is fairly self-explanatory.